Orville E. Atwood: Early life and education

 Atwood moved to Kansas with his parents when he was 12 years old.
-He attended Ottawa Academy in Ottawa, Kansas.
-Atwood graduated from the University of Chicago in 1903.
+He attended Ottawa Academy in Ottawa, Kansas, and subsequently graduated from the University of Chicago in 1903.
+While a student at the University of Chicago, Atwood was a member of the 1900 Chicago Maroons football team and the 1901 Chicago Maroons football team.

 Career

 Atwood worked as a traveling salesman for two years before moving to a farm near Newaygo, Michigan.

 Atwood was an alternate delegate to the Republican National Convention from Michigan in 1924.

 Atwood served as director of the Michigan Sales Tax Division in 1939.

 Michigan Legislature

-Atwood served a total of five sessions in the Michigan Legislature.
+A member of the Republican Party, Atwood served five sessions in the Michigan Legislature.
 He was first elected to the Michigan House of Representatives in 1918.
-Atwood served from 1919 to 1923, representing the Newaygo district as a Republican in the 50th and 51st Michigan Legislatures.
+Atwood served in this chamber from 1919 to 1923, representing the Newaygo district in the 50th and 51st Michigan Legislatures.

 In 1922, Atwood was elected to the Michigan Senate.
-He served from 1923 to 1927, representing the 26th district in the 52nd and 53rd Michigan Legislatures.
-Atwood was narrowly defeated in the 1926 Republican primary election by Thomas Read.
+He served in this chamber from 1923 to 1927, representing Michigan's 26th Senate district in the 52nd and 53rd Michigan Legislatures.
+Atwood was narrowly defeated by Thomas Read in the 1926 Republican primary election.
 However, Atwood subsequently defeated Read in another close race, after which he served his third and final term in the Michigan Senate from 1929 to 1931 in the 55th Michigan Legislature.